robcarver17/pysystemtrade/docs/userguide.md

 #
-self.log.msg("this is a normal message, will only be printed if logging is On") self.log.terse("this message will only be printed if logging is Terse or On") self.log.warn("this message will always be printed") self.log.error("this message will always be printed, and an exception will be raised")
+self.log.msg("this is a normal message, will only be printed if logging is On") self.log.terse("this message will only be printed if logging is Terse or On") self.log.warn("this warning message will always be printed") self.log.error("this error message will always be printed") self.log.critical("this critical message will always be printed, and an exception will be raised")
 ```

 I strongly encourage the use of logging, rather than printing, since printing